Quick Escape

 YWCA Board of Directors

-Rayonna Hystead, First Vice President
+Rayonna Hystead, President

-Tammi Jo Barta, Second Vice President
+Tammi Jo Barta, First Vice President

 Megan Schreiner, Treasurer